brushfiretech/brushfire-legal/billing.md

 * There are two payment methods in Brushfire called "Exchange" (used when doing an even-dollar-amount switch for an attendee) and "Consignment" (used for offline sales where unsold tickets are then returned to Brushfire).
 Since these two payment methods are explicitly designed for use-cases involving refunds, only attendees that are never refunded to Brushfire will be assessed fees.

-* If an event is canceled, all of the above rules still apply to attendees created prior to the event being canceled.
-If the event is canceled prior to any attendees being created, Brushfire may, at its sole discretion, assess a one-time fee up to $1000.00 USD for services rendered.
+* If an event is canceled, all of the above rules still apply to attendees registered prior to the event being canceled.
+This is because Brushfire's services were used to create the event, register the attendees, AND cancel the attendees.
+Additionally in certain circumstances, Brushfire may assess a one-time fee of up to $1000.00 USD for its time and involvement in a canceled event if we have participated heavily in the setup and configuration of the event.

 * Active product storefronts are billed a flat, monthly rate regardless of volume of products or transactions.